1alexvash/Spelling/README.md

 # Spelling

-Practice English spelling and understand native
+Practice English spelling and understand native speakers

 ## Installing the project && running on the local machine